What are your earliest memories of being interested in Art?

 What lead you to setting up this project?

-I left full-time work to spend more time with my children but I also looked to develop my education.
-I wasn’t quite suited to simply staying at home; I wanted to do other things.
+I left work to spend more time with my children but I also looked to develop my education.
+I wasn’t quite suited to simply staying at home; I wanted to use the spare time I had to do something interesting.

-I studied for a Master of Arts in Art History at the Open University, and while I loved doing that, I can say that you are pretty much on your own and you don’t have a lot of support.
-But I was able to pursue my passion and I did enjoy the reading and the process of understanding and interpreting the world of art and how it fits with society and developments in society.
+I studied for a Master of Arts in Art History at the Open University, and while I found the distant learning experience quite challenging and isolating, I was able to pursue my passion and I did enjoy the reading and the process of understanding and interpreting the world of art and how it fits with society and developments in society.

 I think it is important to say that it can be quite difficult to find the work of local artists in Northern Ireland.